sonalranjit/sonalranjit/content/projects/rinex-reader.md

 ### Navigation File Reader

 #### Header Section
 The header file contains metadata information about the RINEX file such as the RINEX version.
 The line identifier in header has reserved space of 20 characters at the end of the line.
 Each RINEX file has 80 characters per line therefore the location of the header labels are always known.
 For each header label the location of the variables is defined by the index of the character spacing.
 For each label a dictionary key is defined as the variable value corresponding to the label is stored.
-Beisdes the RINEX version the header contains comments about the RINEX file, and 3 optional information such as the emphemeris coefficients of the Ionosphere *alpha* and *beta*.
+Besides the RINEX version the header contains comments about the RINEX file, and 3 optional information such as the emphemeris coefficients of the Ionosphere *alpha* and *beta*.
 Also optionally included in the header is the clock offset coefficients of UTC from GPS and the number of leap seconds the current GPS time is from UTC.
 The end of the header is defined by the label 'END OF HEADER' once this is reached then parsing of the navigation data begins.

 #### Data Section
 The navigation data is sorted in the RINEX file by the GPS PRN number then epoch the ephemeris data is valid for.
 Again the spacing for each element of the broadcast is defined for every line.
 The label for the PRN key is defined for the first 2 space of the line after the header.
 Once the PRN number is parsed then the lines are counted from that point on.
 Each element of the line has certain index and spacing, then the data is parsed until the 8th line is reached and a new PRN number is parsed.
 Each broadcast contains 29 variables that the satellite broadcasts.
 These 29 variables are given in a block of 8 lines and 4 columns, one of the spaces is for the PRN number and the epoch while the other 2 spaces of the 32 spaces are left empty in the RINEX 2.11 version.

-The data is collectively stored with a nestedd dictionary, where the top most key is the GPS PRN number, then the data blocks are divided by subkeys of the epoch that the broadcast data is valid for.
+The data is collectively stored with a nested dictionary, where the top most key is the GPS PRN number, then the data blocks are divided by subkeys of the epoch that the broadcast data is valid for.

 |**Key**|**Value**|**Description**|
 |-------|---------|---------------|